-- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.

-A minimum proportion of 90% of the investments of this Sub-Fund is used to meet the environmental or social characteristics promoted by the financial product in accordance with the binding elements of the investment strategy.
+A minimum proportion of 90% of the corporate and sovereign bond holdings of this Sub-Fund is is used to meet the environmental or social characteristics promoted by the financial product in accordance with the binding elements of the investment strategy.

-The Sub-Fund makes sustainable investments whereby a minimum of 10% of the Sub-Fund's net assets are invested in shares of companies that are considered aligned with relevant United Nations Sustainable Development Goals ("the SDGs").
-Outside the 50% minimum sustainable investments, investments may be made in companies that have less than 50% reveune alignement or no alignement with the one of the UN SDGs.
+The Sub-Fund makes sustainable investments whereby a minimum of 10% of the Sub-Fund's net assets are invested in green, social, sustainable and/or sustainability-linked corporate and sovereign bonds as well as corporate issuers that derive at least 50% of their revenue from goods and services or at least 30% of CAPEX in relation to business activities which align positively with one of the 9 out of 17 United Nations Sustainable Development Goals ("the Sustainable Development Goals") or are operationally aligned with the these (as described above).
+Outside the 10% minimum sustainable investments, investments may be made in companies that have less than 50% revenues alignment or no alignement with the one of the UN SDGs.